 The Verallia Executive Committee, which is focused on operations, is composed of members in charge of Group functions and members in charge of Business Operations with heads of key regions.
 The Committee is focused primarily on driving and implementing the Group’s strategy, monitoring performance and coordinating projects in the different countries and regions of the Group.

-The Board of Directors has 12 members and 2 observes and brings together individuals with complementary professional backgrounds and skills.
+The Board of Directors has 10 members and 1 observer and brings together individuals with complementary professional backgrounds and skills.

 Michel Giannuzzi has been Verallia’s CEO since September 2017.
 Thanks to the development and implementation of a fruitful value creation strategy, he successfully led Verallia’s initial public offering on the Euronext Paris regulated market in October 2019.